 Health Benefits

-Unagi is high in protein, calcium, vitamin A and other minerals.
-As one of the richest foods from the ocean, it is also rich in EPA and DHA fatty acids, which are good for brain development and help reduce blood pressure and cholesterol levels.
+It contains high amounts of protein, calcium, vitamin A, and other minerals.
+As one of the richest foods from the ocean, it is also rich in EPA and DHA fatty acids, which are great for brain development and help reduce blood pressure and cholesterol levels.
 Nutrient-rich, it’s no wonder the Japanese consume it during the muggy summers.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.